Skip to content

 • Cursors: DECLARE, FETCH, CLOSE

-• PL/pgSQL and SQL functions: read-only functions execute normally; any write attempt inside a function is caught by the executor hook
+• PL/pgSQL and SQL functions: read-only functions execute normally; any write attempt inside a function is caught by the executor hook, and a blocked function called from a SQL function body is rejected before the call runs

 Security Model